 You can find the printable recipe with all the correct amounts at the bottom of this post.

 In this roasted green bean gremolata dish, you can eat it either hot off the skillet or cold.
 I prefer it cold.

 - When cleaning the green beans, cut off the end and pull the string center filament towards you.
 Those can be hard to eat for the little ones.

-- Blanch the green beans for a couple of minutes and immediately submerge them into a large bowl of cold water.
-This will stop the cooking process.
+- Blanch the green beans for a few minutes and immediately submerge them into a large bowl of cold water.

-- Once the green beans are cold, remove them from the ice bowl, drain, and dry them with a towel.
+- Once the green beans are cold, remove them from the ice bowl.
+Drain the beans in a colander, put them into a bowl, and dry them with a towel.
 At this juncture, you can either store them and use them later or continue preparing your recipe.

 - Use a large skillet to saute them.
 You want to saute them for a couple of minutes.